 The credibility of rehabilitation treatment

-Legal, medical and social security entities, and society in general, broadly support therapeutic rehab treatment for addicts.
+Legal, medical and social security entities, and society in general, broadly support therapeutic rehab treatment for people with substance use disorders.
 On the other hand, there are critics who pick holes in the need for treatment and question the integrity of the industry.
-The conflict sometimes causes uncertainty about the value of rehab treatment.
+The conflict sometimes causes uncertainty about the value of going to rehabs in South Africa.

 Unfortunately, there are shortcomings in the rehab industry, but there is also a fair measure of ignorance and distortion concerning it.
 To get a clear picture, one should look at the matter in more detail.

 There have been cases where people were misled into signing forms for treatment that differed from that agreed upon or treatment they never received.
 You should read legal documents and ask questions before signing anything.
 Often people are so emotional and desperate to get an addict into rehab, that they ignore basic legal precautions.

 Other issues that occasionally surface are; humiliating punishment rules, the right to privacy in group meetings, cultural, racial, gender and religious issues.
 It is best to inquire about a centre’s moral and ethical principles beforehand and to avoid centres that respond in an evasive or undesired manner.

 A more common criticism is that some centres promise paradise and then deliver poor outcomes due to slack management and outdated treatment methods.